rohit32999/DoCure/README.md

 ### 🙌Overview
-•	On the landing page, see the buttons ‘Search for Blood’ and ‘Donate Blood’ respectively.
+•	On the landing page of DoCure, we can see the buttons "Get free consultation" and "Book an appointment".

-•	Clicking on the button will take you to our Bot – ‘BloodSphere Bot’
+•	Clicking on the button will take you to our dashboard, where there is a hierarchial way for admins and users to go through the website.

-•	Start interacting with the bot through commands such as ‘/start’, ‘/get’ and ‘/donate’.
+•	Start interacting with the website, using features of our various services, appointments, patient portals, health records, etc.

-•	Enter your respective PIN code to get location and details of all the nearby blood banks and hospitals.
+•	Online video conferencing is also available for bedridden and emergency patients.

 ### 💀Challenges we Faced:
 •	Creating the ML model was difficult for us because of the unavailability of any concrete data set.

-•
+• Connecting the backend to the database was a bit complex!

-•
+•	Integrating the video conferencing app to our project took a bit of time.

-•
+•	In the absense of a full time designer, we were in a fix regarding the UI of our project.